-Radial head subluxation means that the radius, one of two long bones in the lower arm (forearm), has pulled away from its normal position.
+Nursemaid's elbow, also called radial head subluxation, means that the radius has pulled away from its normal position.
+(The radius is one of two long bones in the lower arm, or forearm.)
 The ligament that supports the radial bone then slips into the elbow joint.
 When this happens, the radial bone can't move back into its normal place.

-Medical attention is needed if your child has symptoms of radial head subluxation.
+Medical attention is needed if your child has symptoms of nursemaid's elbow.

 Your doctor usually suspects the injury from your report of how it happened, your child's symptoms, and results of the physical examination.
 The doctor will feel different areas of the arm and try to move it into certain positions.
 Usually X-rays of the elbow are not needed.
 But your doctor may order one to find out if your child has a more serious injury.

 Nursemaid's elbow should be treated by a doctor.

 Allow your child to keep the arm in the most comfortable position until you get medical help.

 You can also put an ice pack on your child's elbow.
 But if your child resists, don't insist.
 Be careful not to move your child's arm from the most comfortable position.

 A doctor will move your child's arm to free the trapped ligament and put the end of the radius back into its normal position.
 The doctor rotates your child's forearm.
 At the same time, the doctor gently bends your child's arm at the elbow up toward the shoulder.
 Usually, your child starts feeling better right away.
 Sometimes, though, the pain lingers for a bit.
 It may take from 30 minutes to a few hours for your child to move the arm normally.

 The doctor may place a sling or splint on your child's arm to wear until all pain is gone.
 If your child can move the arm normally without pain soon after treatment, a sling or a splint is not needed.